-- Continuing to maximize the Lean Management System (LMS) aimed at: - Incorporating lean continuous process improvement principles and techniques into daily management processes to deliver value to our patients with minimum wasted time, supplies and effort - Facilitating rapid improvements - Executing across all operational and support departments as well as across hospital and ambulatory services - Assuring a mechanism is in place to develop, sustain and improve processes over time - Completing construction of the new East Side Clinic - Development of a solution for System dialysis and clinic services. - Continued construction activities on the main campus to accommodate our growing pediatric service line. - Implementing strategic tactics to fulfill projected activity by: - Focusing on key service lines - Trauma - Transplant
+- Continuing to maximize the Lean Management System (LMS) aimed at: - Incorporating lean continuous process improvement principles and techniques into daily management processes to deliver value to our patients with minimum wasted time, supplies and effort - Facilitating rapid improvements - Executing across all operational and support departments as well as across hospital and ambulatory services - Assuring a mechanism is in place to develop, sustain and improve processes over time - Design and develop plan to convert existing EMR to the fully integrated Epic platform - Development of a solution for System dialysis and clinic services. - Continued construction activities on the main campus to accommodate our growing pediatric service line. - Implementing strategic tactics to fulfill projected activity by: - Focusing on key service lines - Trauma - Transplant - Cardiovascular - Neurosciences - Pediatrics / Children's Health - Women's Health Services including perinatal and neonatal care - Oncology - o Enhancing marketing, outreach and referral development - Executing planned clinical integration and physician alignment initiatives with key service line physicians

-- Cardiovascular - Neurosciences - Pediatrics / Children's Health - Women's Health Services including perinatal and neonatal care - Oncology - Enhancing marketing, outreach and referral development - Executing planned clinical integration and physician alignment initiatives with key service line physicians - Leveraging current technology, data and tools - Enhancing human capital through recognition programs and continuous learning - Produce positive financial results in order to prefund our annual capital budget (currently routine capital expenditures are funded in the year the capital is expended).
+- Planning, design and construction of a new Women's and Children's Tower with a completion date in 2022 - Leveraging current technology, data and tools - Enhancing human capital through recognition programs and continuous learning - Produce positive financial results in order to prefund our annual capital budget (currently routine capital expenditures are funded in the year the capital is expended).